rodonguyen/gliderA/README.md

 # Glider Platform API

 The fast, stable and reliable [Glider Platform REST API](https://github.com/rodonguyen/gliderA).
-Response time for frequent pages is usually under 2 seconds.
+Response time for frequently used pages is usually under 2 seconds.

 Technologies used:
 - Express